Reduce Energy Use and Earn Bill Credits

-You can monitor what you are using — in near real-time with the I&M Mobile App or through your account on IndianaMichiganPower.com.
-You can see when you are using energy by the quarter-hour, hour, day, month or year.
+You can monitor what you are using with our online tools or through your account on IndianaMichiganPower.com.
+You can see when you are using energy by the 15-minute, hour, day, month or year.
 Your use is measured in both dollars and kWh, helping you set energy goals and budgets.
 It’s free, online and easy to use.

 How do I know if I have a Smart Meter?

 Smart Meters (AMI) have a blue label while standard meters have a red label.

 Can I enroll in multiple IM Power Rewards programs?